 Comparing in situ downward irradiance (Ed) and upward radiance (Lu) measurements

 An example showing in situ downward irradiance (Ed) profiles and upward radiance (Lu) profiles at 16 visible wavelengths measured under ice is presented in Fig. 3.
-For the Ed profiles, subsurface light maxima at around 10 m depth are clearly visible between 400 and 560 nm.
+For the Ed profiles, subsurface light maxima at a depth of around 10 m are clearly visible between 400 and 560 nm.
 These peaks are not visible in the yellow/red region (580-700 nm).
 For the Lu profiles, no subsurface light maxima were found at any wavelength.
-To look closer at the shape of both Ed and Lu light profiles, data below 10 m have been normalized to the value at 10 m (Fig. 4).
+In a closer look at the shape of both Ed and Lu light profiles, data below 10 m were normalized to the value at 10 m (Fig. 4).
 Below 10 m and between 400 and 580 nm, both Ed and Lu profiles presented the same shape (i.e. yield the same rate of extinction with increasing depth).
 At longer wavelengths (≥ 600 nm), differences between the shapes of Ed and Lu profiles increased.
-Irradiance and radiance diffuse attenuation coefficients (Kd and KLu) calculated on five m depth layers are compared in Fig. 5 for all 83 profiles.
+Irradiance and radiance-diffuse attenuation coefficients (Kd and KLu) calculated on layers of a 5-m depth are compared in Fig. 5 for all 83 profiles.
 In the blue/green/yellow regions (400-580 nm), the determination coefficients between KLu and Kd varied between 0.98 at the surface (10-15 m) and 0.64 at depth (75-80 m).
-For most of the surface layer, regression lines lined-up with the 1:1 lines.
+For most of the surface layer, regression lines lined up with the 1:1 lines.
 Slight deviations from the 1:1 lines started to appear after 60 m where Kd was on average higher than KLu.
 Relationships including orange and red wavelengths are presented in Supplementary Fig. 3.
 A linear regression analysis between all in situ normalized Ed and Lu profiles showed that determination coefficients (R2) range between 0.75 and 1 (Supplementary Fig. 4).
 A sharp decrease and a high variability of calculated R2 occurred beyond 575 nm.
 This suggests a gradual decoupling between Ed and Lu profiles at longer wavelengths, likely due to the effect of inelastic scattering (mostly, Raman).
 To validate this hypothesis, we used the HydroLight radiative transfer numerical model to calculate downward irradiance and upward radiance and their associated attenuation coefficients in a water column.
-Two simulations, with and without Raman’s scattering, were carried out.
+Two simulations, with and without Raman scattering, were carried out.
 The simulations were parameterized using IOPs measured during the field campaign (detailed information can be found in the supplementary section entitled Raman inelastic scattering).
 The HydroLight simulations showed the same decoupling between Kd and KLu around 600 nm (Supplementary Fig. 5) as we observed with the in situ data (Fig. 4-5, Supplementary Fig. 3-4).
-Furthermore, the consequences of this decoupling are limited, as we further observed no significant differences between photosynthetically active radiation (PAR) calculated using irradiance profiles modelled with or without Raman’s scattering (Supplementary Fig. 6).
+Furthermore, the consequences of this decoupling are limited, as we observed no significant differences between photosynthetically active radiation (PAR) calculated using irradiance profiles modelled with or without Raman scattering (Supplementary Fig. 6).

-3D Monte-Carlo numerical simulations
+3D Monte Carlo numerical simulations